JungAn2/MarkdownNotes/COSC370/Knowledge checks/All-in-one.md

 Which of the following actions are associated with end-end congestion control (say versus network-assisted congestion control).
 Check all that apply.

-- ```A sender decreases its sending rate in response to packet loss detected via its transport-layer ACKing.```
+- &#x1F449;```A sender decreases its sending rate in response to packet loss detected via its transport-layer ACKing.```
-- ```The transport-layer sender decreases its sending rate in response to a measured increase in the RTT.```
+- &#x1F449;```The transport-layer sender decreases its sending rate in response to a measured increase in the RTT.```
-- ```A router drops a packet at a congested router, which causes the transport-layer sender to infer that there is congestion due to the missing ACK for the lost packet.```
+- &#x1F449;```A router drops a packet at a congested router, which causes the transport-layer sender to infer that there is congestion due to the missing ACK for the lost packet.```
-- ```A datagram experiences delay at a congested network router, which is then measured by the sender and used to decrease the sending rate.```
+- &#x1F449;```A datagram experiences delay at a congested network router, which is then measured by the sender and used to decrease the sending rate.```
 - The transport-layer receiver informs sender of the size of its (transport-payer receiver) receive window.
 - A router marks a field in the datagram header at a congested router.
 - A router sends an ICMP message to a host telling it to slow down its sending rate.